sarahhoter/Click-a-Table/.github/ISSUE_TEMPLATE.md

 - [ ] git tag
 - [ ] Open page for next iteration
   - [ ] Plan issues
+- [ ] All engineers fill the peer-review
 - [ ] Submit (message in chat room, assign this issue to checker)